-Corning Corporate Communications Center

-Corning Social Media Guidelines

-Press Release & Media Resources
+Want to Know More?
+Corning Corporate Communications Center Corning Social Media Guidelines Press Release & Media Resources

+Independence Corning cherishes - and will defend - its corporate freedom.
+That independence is our historic foundation.
+It fosters the innovation and initiative that has made our company great, and will continue to provide inspiration and energy to all parts of our network in the future.
+Living our Values, all seven, all the time, all around the world.
 Avoiding Conflicts of Interest Our Value of Independence means preserving our innovative spirit and always doing what's best for Corning.
 It also means knowing and honoring the line between our work lives and our personal lives, never letting outside activities and relationships improperly affect the decisions we make as employees of Corning.
 We stay alert.
 Although conflicts can take many different forms, there are some situations where conflicts more frequently arise.
 We work to recognize - and avoid - these situations.
 We know that appearances matter; even a situation that suggests a conflict is problematic because it can erode the trust that others place in us.
 We disclose both potential and actual conflicts.
 We are proactive in reporting all potential conflicts to our supervisor, human resources leader, the Law Department or the Corning Code of Conduct Line, knowing that many conflicts can be resolved if disclosed and addressed early.
-Consider This

-Your spouse's company is bidding on a contract with Corning, but the work is in a different department than yours, one where you don't have any decision-making authority.
+Consider This Your spouse's company is bidding on a contract with Corning, but the work is in a different department than yours, one where you don't have any decision-making authority.
 Do you need to disclose this?
 Yes.
 Even though you might not have direct control over the outcome of the bid, the fact that your spouse has connections to the company might give the appearance of a conflict.
 It's best to disclose it and be transparent about the situation.
 Examples of situations where conflicts of interest often happen ...

-- Starting a business (or a second job at a company) that competes, does business, or wants to do business with Corning - · You or a close family member having a financial relationship with a Corning supplier, customer, or competitor - Having supervisory responsibilities for someone who's a friend or family member - Taking for yourself an opportunity that you discover through your work at Corning - Using Corning assets or information for your personal benefit or the benefit of a family member - Serving as a director, advisory member, or officer on a board that interferes with your obligations to Corning
+- Starting a business (or a second job at a company) that competes, does business, or wants to do business with Corning - You or a close family member having a financial relationship with a Corning supplier, customer, or competitor - Having supervisory responsibilities for someone who's a friend or family member - Taking for yourself an opportunity that you discover through your work at Corning - Using Corning assets or information for your personal benefit or the benefit of a family member - Serving as a director, advisory member, or officer on a board that interferes with your obligations to Corning

-Corning Law Department: Conflicts of Interest Policy and Guidance --- Independence is our historic foundation
+Want to Know More?
+Corning Law Department: Conflicts of Interest Policy and Guidance ---- Independence is our historic foundation